 Key Concepts

-MonetDB is distributed both as a source tarball, packages for installation, and binary installers on a variety of platforms.
-The latest release has been tested on Linux (Fedora, RedHat Enterprise Linux, Debian, Ubuntu), Gentoo, Mac OS, Windows 7, Windows Sever 2012, Windows 10.
-A regular release schedule ensures the latest functional improvements to reach the community quickly.
+MonetDB is distributed via source tarball packages for installation as well as binary installers for a variety of platforms.
+The latest release has been tested on Fedora Linux, Red Hat Enterprise Linux, Debian, Ubuntu, Gentoo Linux, macOS, Windows 7, Windows Server 2012 and Windows 10.
+A periodic release schedule ensures that the latest functional improvements regularly reach the community.

-A column-store database kernel.MonetDB is built on the canonical representation of database relationsas columns, a.k.a. arrays.
+A column-store database kernel.MonetDB is built on the canonical representation of database relations as columns, a.k.a. arrays.
 They are sizeable entities -up to GigaBytes- swapped into memory by the operating system.

 A high-performance system.MonetDB excels in applications where the database hot-set -the part actually touched- can be largely held in main-memory or where a few columns of a broad relational table are sufficient to handle individual requests.
 Further exploitation of cache-conscious algorithms proved the validity of these design decisions.